-The Lake District is located in the north-west of the UK and is famous for its lakes, fells and forests.
 The M6 motorway runs to the east of the Lake District.
-Exit the motorway at junction 36, then follow the A590 for the south of the Lake District.
+Exit the motorway at Junction 36, then follow the A590 for the south of the Lake District.
 Junction 40 and route A66 or A592 will take you to the north.
-From London and the south-east, the journey takes approximately six hours.
+From London and the South East, the journey takes approximately six hours.
 From Manchester, it will be one and a half hours, and two hours from York depending on traffic.

 To plan your route, visit the AA route planner